 Nannen Arboretum

-This lovely eight-acre Japanese-inspired arboretum features over 200 trees and bushes and several themed gardens.
+This lovely eight-acre Japanese-inspired arboretum features over 200 trees, bushes, and several themed gardens.
 Enjoy a stroll around Lake Nipponica on the paved 0.25-mile Kingston Nature Trail.
 28 Parkside Drive, Ellicottville, Cattaraugus County

 Our Lady of Fatima Shrine